Skip to main content

 A Flock of Seagulls

 A Flock of Seagulls are remembered more for Mike Score's hair than their music, which is a real shame.
 Oh sure "I Ran" is often considered their "hit" and the band is dismissed as a one hit wonder which to me makes no sense at all considering they had quite a few songs I remember hearing on the radio.
-Then again I may be confusing what I heard in the car, with what I heard on the radio.
+Then again I may be confusing what I heard in my car, with what I heard on the radio.

 Coming in a year after the release of their debut Listen was in many ways a stronger and more cohesive album than it's predecessor.
 Although at the time I read a particularly savage review more of less relegating the band to being a collection of hairstyles and that it's a shame Ali Score wasn't able to do more with his thinning hair.
 There was very little mention of the music, other than to say it was formulaic and boring.